backstage/backstage/plugins/home/README.md

 ### Homepage Templates

 We are hoping that we together can build up a collection of Homepage templates.
 We therefore put together a place where we can collect all the templates for the Home Plugin in the [storybook](https://backstage.io/storybook/?path=/story/plugins-home-templates).
-If you would like to contribute with a template, start by taking a look at another [HomePageTemplate storybook example to create your own one](/plugins/home/src/templates/HomePageTemplate.stories.tsx), and then open a PR with your suggestion.
+If you would like to contribute with a template, start by taking a look at the [DefaultTemplate storybook example to create your own](/plugins/home/src/templates/DefaultTemplate.stories.tsx), and then open a PR with your suggestion.